SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 ## Controller support

-Only the NTT Data Pad or the Famicom Network Controller can fully map the numberpads of the Intellivision controller.
+Only the SNES NTT Data Pad (NDK10) ~~or the Famicom Network Controller (HVC-051)~~ can fully map the numberpads of the Intellivision controller.

 By default, the controller plugged into port two on the console will likely be seen as player one by the game, so the `Core Options` menu